cdoconno/rformat/README.md

   * column functions
   * default values

-Based on a config, it reformats and returns data in a new structure. rsformat can be used as a runtime formatter, with a config being supplied at time of call, or it can be preconfigured, passing along new result sets to the configured rsformat object. rsformat can be incorporated into a stream processor for pipelining.
+Based on a config, it reformats and returns data in a new structure. rsformat can be used as a runtime formatter, with a config being supplied at time of call, or it can be preconfigured, passing along new result sets to the configured rsformat object. rsformat can be incorporated into a stream processor for pipelining and plans to support coroutine architechture

 ## Example
 rsformat excels when you have a standard query result format or a denormalized row, but different consumers require custom views.
 This turns the formatting into a config based operation instead of an explicit release to the underlying data server.